- GW Home

 - I have more than one necessarily unpaid internship.
 Can I apply for funding for multiple internships that are necessarily unpaid?

-We encourage students to pursue the most meaningful experiences for themselves, and to that end expect students to spend a minimum of 160 hours working at a single internship that qualifies for funding from the Knowledge in Action Career Internship Fund.
+We encourage students to pursue the most meaningful experiences for themselves, and to that end expect students to spend a minimum of 160 hours working at internships that qualify for funding from the Knowledge in Action Career Internship Fund.
 You may apply to use the funding to support multiple internships that meet the eligible criteria, but only one award will be made, regardless of the number of qualifying internships that will be completed.

 - How do I apply?

-- Students may apply in GWork (Job ID #787534).
+- For Fall 2014 consideration, students may apply in GWork (Job ID #800205) between 8:00am EST, Friday, June 27, and 8:00am EST, Tuesday, July 8, 2014.
 Only applications submitted using the Knowledge in Action Career Internship Fund online application in GWork (http://gwork.gwu.edu or the appropriate school-based GWork entry portal) will be accepted.
 If you do not have a GWork profile, please send a request to gain access with your name, GW school, and GWID number to firstname.lastname@example.org.
 If you have further questions, please consult us at email@example.com.

 - Knowledge in Action Career Internship Fund Application Form - includes detailed budget template and personal statement essay questions.